Josh McCown: 2020

 Following the playoff loss, the Eagles offered McCown a role on the team's coaching staff for the 2020 season, but he declined, as he was still interested in continuing his playing career.
 On September 6, 2020, the Eagles signed McCown to their practice squad to serve as an emergency quarterback, making him the oldest practice squad player in NFL history.
 While on the Eagles' practice squad, McCown worked remotely from his home in Texas, becoming the first NFL player in history to work remotely.
 He video conferenced into team meetings, and threw the football with his sons, who were high school players.
 Tim McManus of ESPN.com speculated that McCown working remotely was due to the COVID-19 pandemic.

 Houston Texans

 On November 7, 2020, McCown was signed to the Texans' active roster off of the Eagles' practice squad.
 He served as the third-string quarterback behind starter Deshaun Watson and backup A. J. McCarron during the 2020 season.
 He was released on March 1, 2021.
 In October 2021, it was reported that the 42-year-old McCown, who was coaching high school football in Texas at the time and had not officially retired as a player, still had some interest from several NFL teams in potentially signing with them after his high school season was over.
 However, he did not end up signing with any more NFL teams.
-Overall, McCown played in 102 regular season games, starting 76, during his NFL career, completing 60.2 percent of his passes for 17,731 yards, 98 touchdowns, and 82 interceptions while also rushing for 1,106 yards and 13 touchdowns.
-He had a record of 23 wins and 53 losses as a starter.
-NFL Films released two shorts about McCown; "The Man of Many Jerseys" in 2017 and "The Lumberjack Quarterback" in 2020.